oobecomau/desktop.gov.au/docs/blueprint/platform.md

 To enable Defender for Cloud Apps to inspect the content of files that have been protected by MIP it must be granted that permission in Microsoft Entra ID.
 This is done via a guided activity initiated from the Defender for Cloud Apps portal.

-Microsoft Information Protection Design Decisions for all agencies and implementation types.
+Microsoft Information Protection Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---